isb-cgc/examples-Compute/kubernetes/README.md

 }
 ```

-The workflow runner class compiles the above schema into a "tree" (specifically a DAG) of containerized processes, which will be posted to the Kubernetes API server on the workflow's dedicated cluster.
-A job will not start until all of it's parents have run to completion.
-If a job fails and the restart policy for the job is "Never", the workflow will terminate in error.
+The workflow runner class compiles the above schema into a "graph" (specifically a DAG) of containerized processes (aka jobs), which will be posted to the Kubernetes API server on the workflow's dedicated cluster.
+Each job in the graph will not start until all of its parents have run to completion.
+If a job fails and the restart policy for the job is "Never", the workflow will terminate with an error.

 ## Writing container scripts